How Our Process Works

 2. North Star

-Our Publishers discuss your book idea, goals, and audience with you to help you perfectly frame your book, so it will resonate with an audience and help you achieve your goals.
+Your Scribe guides you through the first step of your writing your book, which is the North Star.
+They help you perfectly frame your book to ensure it will resonate with an audience and help you achieve your goals.

-Our Scribes will use the outline as the guide to interview you and get all of your stories, knowledge, and wisdom out of your head and onto a recording.
+Our Scribes will use the Road Map as the guide to interview you and get all of your stories, knowledge and wisdom out of your head and onto a recording.

 6. Publishing & Distribution